carriking/paper/paper.md

 Aircraft measurements and simulations of biomass over africa

 # author
-carri with an i
+carri with an i, UoM
-Jane Smythe
+Jane Smythe, U of somewhere else

 # intro
 We present aircraft measurements of stuff over africa